TelemTobi/swift-networking/README.md

 }
 ```

-**Remember: Using FluxClient is entirely optional.
+**Remember: Using FluxProvider is entirely optional.
 You can still construct your own URLRequest using the Endpoint enum if you prefer more control over the network layer.**

 ## Requirements